Eisenstein-Kronecker classes, integrality of critical values of Hecke $L$-functions and $p$-adic interpolation: Application to special values of -functions for Hecke characters

 if $\chi$ has values in $E$. \end{remark} \begin{proof} We use the notations and results from \cite{Deligne-conj}.
 Let $\mu$ be the infinity type of $\chi$ considered as a homomorphism $\mu:L^{\times}\to E^{\times}$ and denote by $\mu^{*}:E^{\times}\to L^{\times}$ the homomorphism defined by Deligne in \cite[8.19]{Deligne-conj} (the reflex of $\chi$ \cite{Blasius}).
 If $\mu^{*}$ is the infinity type of a Hecke character $\chi^{*}$, then the associated motive $M(\chi^{*})$ is the $H^{1}$ of an abelian variety defined over $E$ with complex multiplication by $L$.
-Deligne \cite[8.21]{Deligne-conj} shows that
+Deligne \cite[8.21]{Deligne-conj} shows that (note that Deligne's conventions (loc.cit. section 8.3) for the infinity type are the inverse of ours)

 where $p(\mu^{*};\tau,\sigma)$ is the period defined by Deligne in \cite[8.18]{Deligne-conj}.
 This is a period modulo $\Qbar^{\times}$ and is invariant under extension of the ground field and coefficients.
 Consider $\cA=\sO_L\otimes_{\sO_K}\cA_0$ as above.
 We can consider $\mu^{*}$ also as a homomorphism $\mu^{*}:(Ek)^{\times}\to L^{\times}$ without changing the periods $p(\mu^{*};\tau,\sigma)$ and then $\mu^{*}$ is the infinity type of the Hecke character defined by the motive $H^{1}(\cA)$.
 As the dual of $H^{1}(\cA)$ is $H_1(\cA)$ and the periods $\Omega$ defined above are the periods of $H_1(\cA)$, one gets